National frameworks to address hate crime in Portugal

 Hate crime recording and data collection

-The data gathered by the three main police forces (the Criminal Police, the Police of Public Security and the National Republican Guard) are transferred from the processing systems of these entities to the justice statistical information system of the Ministry of Justice.
-Consequently, police incident reporting forms include information on the legal basis of the recorded incidents, the characteristics of the incident, the victims and the perpetrators, as well as information about the time and place of the incident.
-A data collection manual provides guidance for police officers when registering crimes for statistical purposes.
-All police forces are obliged to fill out crime reports according to the manual and send these to the Ministry of Justice's statistical department (DSEJI) every month.
+The data gathered by the three main police forces (the Criminal Police, the Police of Public Security, and the National Republican Guard) are transferred from the processing systems of these entities to the justice statistical information system of the Ministry of Justice.
+To that effect, entries on all the police forces' incident reporting forms include the legal basis of recorded incidents, the characteristics of the incident, the victims and the perpetrators, as well as information about the time and place of the incident.
+There is a data collection manual for police to use when registering crimes for statistical purposes.
+All police forces are obliged to fill out crime reports according to the manual and send these to the Ministry of Justice's statistical department (DSEJI) each month.

 The collection of statistical data on proceedings pending before the courts is fully automated.
 The data is communicated to the Directorate General for Justice Policy via an automatic interface with Citius, the information system for first instance courts.

-The Ministry of Justice's Statistical Information System presents data based on the following indicators: cases reported, criminal cases in the trial phase (first instance judicial courts), and defendants and persons convicted of these crimes.
+The Ministry of Justice's statistics present data based on the following indicators: cases reported, criminal cases in the trial phase concluded in the first instance judicial courts, and defendants and persons convicted of these crimes.
 The statistics already allow for a breakdown of the crimes of murder, serious assault/grievous bodily harm, threats, coercion, stalking, and forced marriage and its preparatory acts, motivated by racial hatred or bias against the victim's skin colour.

 Hate crime victim support